Five questions to ask if you're considering counselling

 People often turn to counselling when their distress becomes unbearable.
 In amongst this turmoil, taking the step to find a counsellor can feel overwhelming.
 If you’re considering counselling, here are five questions it might be helpful to ask yourself to focus your search.

 It sounds like a silly question.
-Of course if we are in pain we want that to go as quickly as possible.
+Of course, if we are in pain we want that to go as quickly as possible.
 Some issues can be supported and transformed quickly in counselling, with as few as six or 12 sessions.
-Does your prospective counsellor work with brief therapy or in a solutions focused way?
+Does your prospective counsellor work with brief therapy or in a solution-focused way?

 Other issues are much more deeply rooted and will take longer to address.
 Do you have the will and patience to stick with the experience, even if it takes longer than you originally thought?

-If you are looking for relatively quick ways of dealing with difficult thoughts, feelings and behaviours, perhaps a Cognitive Behavioural approach will suit.
+If you are looking for relatively quick ways of dealing with difficult thoughts, feelings and behaviours, perhaps a cognitive or behavioural approach will suit you, such as CBT.

 If you have a more spiritual yearning for meaning, connection with your potential, then perhaps a transpersonal approach could be helpful.

-These are very brief summaries of approaches.
-You'll find more information on this website.
-However, the most important factor is that you feel comfortable with whoever your choose and that’s true for all approaches.
+These are very brief summaries of a few therapeutic approaches.
+You can find more information on the different types of therapy available on Counselling Directory.
+However, the most important factor is that you feel comfortable with whoever you choose - and that’s true for all approaches.

-Finding the time and space to reflect on these questions will both help you with choosing a counsellor and when you meet them, will help your potential counsellor to ensure you have made the right choice too.
+Finding the time and space to reflect on these questions will help you with choosing a counsellor.
+And, when you meet them, it will help your potential counsellor to ensure you have made the right choice, too.